bebop-001/SearchWindow/HowToConvertDemoAppToAAR.md

     Probably the IDE will do this for you.
     * Open activity_main.xml and fix the path to the custom view.

 At this point I was able to execute the demo app.
-This was a difficult process and at points along the way I encountered problems where the SearchWindow.kt wouldn't build because it couldn't find its binding file.

-I worked on the lib files directly and caused the .aar to rebuild with Build->Build Bundles/APK->Build APK and then copied the resultant ,arr file into the searchwindow-debug directory overwriting the previous .aar file.
-Then I edited MainActivity to add a new function and everything worked ok.

-The key to getting the .arr to rebuild was in Build...->APK.
+The build of the aar's happens with Build->Rebuild Project which places its aar file at searchwindow/build/outputs/aar/searchwindow-debug.aa for the debug build but the demo app gets it's .aar from searchwindow-debug/searchwindow-debug.aar so you need to copy the searchwindow .arr into the searchwindow-debug directory after changes.
+Other than that, everything works ok.